 SOMA is a sci-fi survival horror game with no combat and light stealth mechanics.
 The game emphasizes psychological horror and existential dread, instead of traditional jump scares.

 You’ll play as a car accident survivor named Simon Jarett, who underwent an experimental brain scan.
 After the experiment, Simon wakes up in an abandoned underwater research facility in the far future, a year after a comet caused a major extinction event on Earth.

 You’ll have to explore the abandoned facility while avoiding the sentient hostile robots.
 A large portion of SOMA’s narrative is told through collectible notes and audio logs scattered throughout the facility.

 SOMA heavily delves into philosophical discussions of personal identity, consciousness, and memories.
-SOMA and other games like Disco Elysium are rare titles that will truly challenge you on their themes.
+SOMA and other Disco Elysium-esque games are rare titles that will truly challenge you with their themes.